lmu-osc/Introduction-Simulations-in-R/tutorial_pages/simulate-for-preregistration.md

 <br/>

 And that's it!
 We have written down our code in a way that is totally unambiguous.
-This practice is useful for any project and is very easy to do.
-You can include the exact code that you plan to use in a preregistration, and reviewers will be able to verify that you did what you planned.
+This practice is useful for any project: you can include the exact code that you plan to use in a preregistration, and reviewers will be able to verify that you did what you planned.

 A real example of a simple simulation like this, used in the submission of a registered report, can be found in the rmd file [here](https://osf.io/5jf9p/).